rezamirjaliliphd/rezamirjaliliphd.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page

 announcements:
-  enabled: false # includes a list of news items
+  enabled: true # includes a list of news items
-  scrollable: false # adds a vertical scroll bar if there are more than 3 news items
+  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts: